viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ---

-# Troubleshoot Microsoft Connected Cache for Enterprise and Education (MCC)
+# Troubleshoot Microsoft Connected Cache for Enterprise and Education

-This article contains instructions on how to troubleshoot different issues you may encounter while using MCC.
+This article contains instructions on how to troubleshoot different issues you may encounter while using Connected Cache.
 These issues are categorized by the task in which they may be encountered.
-For example, this next section covers troubleshooting [MCC Azure resource creation](mcc-ent-create-resource-and-cache.md).
+For example, this next section covers troubleshooting [Connected Cache Azure resource creation](mcc-ent-create-resource-and-cache.md).

 ## Steps to obtain an Azure subscription ID